Updated 25/05/2026

 Glymphatic System Drives Primary Waste Removal

 The glymphatic system functions as the brain’s primary waste clearance network, using cerebrospinal fluid flow alongside blood vessels to wash through brain tissue.
-According to researchers at the Communications Biology study, this system actively removes metabolic waste including amyloid proteins and excess neurotransmitters that accumulate during normal brain activity.
+According to the Communications Biology study, this system actively removes metabolic waste including amyloid proteins and excess neurotransmitters that accumulate during normal brain activity.

 Microglia Provide Immune Surveillance Without Inflammation